bala-ji-d/react-native-habit-tracker-app/README.md

 * 🔄 **Real-Time Data**
   Sync your habits and completions in real-time with Appwrite.

-* 🌑 **Dark Mode Support**
-  Use TailwindCSS to implement a beautiful and responsive dark mode.

 * 📱 **Responsive Design**
   Use Expo's built-in features to create a mobile-first, responsive design.